xyb/robotframework-debuglibrary/README.rst

 Introduction
 ============

-Robotframework-DebugLibrary is a interactive shell(REPL) for `RobotFramework`_ , which can be used as a library or a standalone script.
+Robotframework-DebugLibrary is A debug library for `RobotFramework`_, which can be used as an interactive shell(REPL) also.

 .. _`RobotFramework`: http://code.google.com/p/robotframework